 by The Magic of Reading

 In 1967, considering herself to be destined for a life of mediocrity, Barbara Spencer hi-tailed it to the West Indies to watch cricket, the precursor to a highly colourful career spanning three continents in which she was caught up in riots, wars, and choosing Miss World.
 An award-winning children's author, over the past decade Barbara has been lucky enough to be invited to Booksignings at Waterstones throughout the Midlands and the south and west, and has visited dozens of primary and secondary schools.
-In 2017 Barbara decided to change horses in mid-stream and is now writing fantasy for adults.
+In 2017 Barbara decided to change horses in mid-stream and is now writing magical realism for adults and top teens.